Meet the Staff

 Amy is a graduate of Texas A&M University Galveston and has over 20 years experience in the maritime industry.
 She currently holds a 2nd Mate Unlimited tonnage, Oceans license, as well as 1600 Master.
 She also holds a Tankership PIC endorsement.
 Capt.
 Arrowood has sailed US flag vessels both coastwide and internationally.
 She completed three years of active duty as a commissioned officer in the United States Coast Guard and was awarded the Coast Guard Commendation Medal.
 She is approved to teach over 30 maritime courses at San Jacinto College.

-Larry Claflin, Director of Maritime Commercial Program
+Edward Horton, Director of Maritime Commercial Program

 Bryan Elliott, Director of Maritime Simulations